 At this time, we would like to present the Elite 90 Award.
-This award was instituted to recognize the true essence of the student-athlete by honoring the individual who has reached the-pinnacle of competition at the national championship level in their sport, while also achieving the highest academic standard among their peers.
+This award was instituted to recognize the true essence of the student-athlete by honoring the individual who has reached the pinnacle of competition at the national championship level in their sport, while also achieving the highest academic standard among their peers.
 The Elite 90 is presented to the student-athlete with the highest cumulative grade-point average participating at the finals site for each of the NCAA's 90 championships.

-The recipient of the Elite 90 Award for Division X (sport) with a GPA of X.XXX in (major, is student-athlete and institution).
+The recipient of the Elite 90 Award for National Collegiate Women's Water Polo with a GPA of X.XXX in (major, is student-athlete and institution).

-Presentation at the student-athlete banquet
+Presentation at the Student-Athlete Banquet